Stutthof concentration camp: Conditions

 Conditions in the camp were extremely harsh; tens of thousands of prisoners succumbed to starvation and disease.
 Many died in typhus epidemics that swept the camp in the winter of 1942 and again in 1944; those whom the SS guards judged too weak or sick to work were gassed in the camp's small gas chamber.
 The first executions were carried out on 11 January and 22 March 1940 – 89 Polish activists and government officials were shot.
 Gassing with Zyklon B began in June 1944.
 4,000 prisoners, including Jewish women and children, were killed in a gas chamber before the evacuation of the camp.
 Another method of execution practiced in Stutthof was lethal injection of phenol.
 Prisoners were also drowned in mud or clubbed to death.
+A Yenish survivor recalls that his mother, having given birth in the KZ, was made to witness her newborn being cast into the incinerator.
 Between 63,000 and 65,000 people died in the camp.

 A range of German organisations and individuals used Stutthof prisoners as forced laborers.
 Many prisoners worked in SS-owned businesses such as DAW (Deutsche Ausrüstungswerke, literally the 'German Equipment Works'), the heavily guarded armaments factory located inside the camp next to prisoner barracks.
 Other inmates labored in local brickyards, in private industrial enterprises, in agriculture, or in the camp's own workshops.
 In 1944, as forced labor by concentration camp prisoners became increasingly important in armaments production, a Focke-Wulf aircraft factory was constructed at Stutthof.
 Eventually, the Stutthof camp system became a network of forced-labor camps.
 The Holocaust Encyclopedia estimates that (less officially) some 105 Stutthof subcamps were established throughout northern and central Poland.
 The major subcamps were in Toruń (Thorn) and in Elbląg (Elbing).